Highest Energy Consumption Appliances in Care Homes

 At the very least, laundry appliances account for 14% of total energy usage, and most nursing homes provide their own laundry services as an integral aspect of their care.
 However, energy usage rises when laundromats at nursing homes rely on antiquated machines.
 For this reason, nursing homes must upgrade to more modern washing machines and dryers.
 As an added bonus, it can help reduce the use of nonrenewable resources.
 This reduces pollution caused by power generation and, in turn, lowers the cost of electricity for families and businesses.

 But before you go out and buy brand-new washers and dryers, make sure to verify their energy ratings.
 Careful consideration of these factors will reveal which of these options is most suited to the requirements of a care facility.
+To maintain these new machines and ensure their longevity, you can consider using specialized products such as cleaning tablets from Clean People.
+These can help keep washers and dryers running smoothly and efficiently.

 The Takeaway